-- [iii] Where the entrant of a vehicle is not a member of the vehicle's crew, an Entrant's licence must be obtained from MSA, prior to the submission of an entry form.
-Failing this, the entrant's name will not be published in any documentation for the event. - [iv] Competitors aged 14 to 16 years may only obtain a competition licence endorsed for Navigational purposes.
+[iii] Where the entrant of a vehicle is not a member of the vehicle's crew, an Entrant's licence must be purposes.
 Competitors aged 17 and older in possession of a national learner's or driver's licence may be issued with a competition licence permitting the competitor to legally drive a vehicle, failing which licences must be endorsed for Navigation only.
 Any competitor in possession of a licence endorsed as a navigator may, however, drive a vehicle on private property if such conduct is authorized by MSA and the relevant Exco CEO.